DataSets and DataLoaders

 3. PyTorch can be picky about data types.
 However, you can convert between data types pretty easily using numpy or PyTorch, such as converting 32-bit float data to long integer or unsigned 8-bit data to 32-bit float.
 Error messages are generally helpful when troubleshooting data type issues.

-4. It is generally good practice to assess your data batches to make sure the output is in the correct shape, the data types have been defined correctly, and the dimension ordering is correct.
+4. It is generally good practice to assess your data mini-batches to make sure the output is in the correct shape, the data types have been defined correctly, and the dimension ordering is correct.

 5. If working with images, it is good to plot the images and the associated labels.